raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

-Open your 'GamemasterController' script and add a new variable to store your Star GameObjects:
+Open your **GamemasterController** script and add a new variable to store your Star GameObjects:

 --- code ---
 ---